 Nicotine Drug Test

 After you get more information about nicotine level in your body, let’s discover the nicotine drug test.
-As mentioned above, nicotine can be found in 4 positions: blood, urine, saliva and hairs corresponding with 4 type of test.
+As mentioned above, it can be found in 4 positions: blood, urine, saliva and hairs corresponding with 4 type of test.

 - Blood test: The blood test for nicotine is very accurate so it is widely used in the world.
 Firstly, a blood sample will be got for this test.
 Then, a lab will be used to measure the presence of nicotine.